 I don’t know if you can tell in the image below but, the one on the right still has remnants of the painted floral image on it.
 Almost like sun tan lines.
 I wasn’t sure if the stain would cover it but, it did.

 Staining, Painting, and Poly

 Before staining, I used wood conditioner.
 I’d also used it on this old refrigerator shelf turned dry erase board.
 More than anything it’s because I have it and I use what I have although, I’ve yet to run into a very noticeable problem when I haven’t used it.

 This is after 1 coat of Red Oak stain.
 I did two total on both sides.

 I did not get a picture of what that edge looked like after I stained it.
 The edge I showed before where the paint was?
 Well, it didn’t take the stain so I grabbed my chalk paint in “Java” and painted the edge.
-I also painted the entire back side of this wooden heart because it had the most noticeable spots that didn’t take stain too.
+I also painted the entire back side of this wooden heart because it had the most noticeable spots that didn’t take stain either.

 Something else I’ve never tried before is wipe on poly which I got at Home Depot for only $5.00.
-Sure it’s dented and won’t stand up straight and I have to make sure to close the lid thoroughly before I just assume it will stand like a regular can but, $5!
+Sure it’s dented and won’t stand up straight and I have to make sure to close the lid thoroughly before I just assume it will stand like a regular can but, c’mon $5.